TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Methodology

-Similar to work from \cite{dif_ph1} we define a differentiable loss function, $\mathcal{L}_{\text{pers}}(Y_c)$, whose negative gradient, $-\nabla_{Y_c} \mathcal{L}_{\text{pers}}$, points in the direction that \textit{maximally increases the persistence life-cycle of samples}.
-This loss is formulated using a multi-parameter filtration considering two parameters: (1) the class-manifold Vietoris-Rips filtration ($VR_{Y_c}$) and (2) the class-manifold Kernel Density Estimator ($\hat{f}= KDE_{Y_c}$).
-The persistence of this two-parameter filtration is summarized using the Hilbert decomposition signed measure, of homology degree 1 ($H_1$), denoted $ \scriptstyle \mu_{H_1(VR_{Y_c}, \hat{f})}^{Hil}$ \citep{ph14}.
+Similar to work from \cite{dif_ph1} we define a differentiable objective, $\mathcal{L}_{\text{pers}}(Y_c)$, whose gradient, $-\nabla_{Y_c} \mathcal{L}_{\text{pers}}$, points in the direction of steepest ascent, \textit{maximally increasing the persistence life-cycle of samples}.
+This objective is formulated using a multi-parameter filtration considering two parameters: (1) the class-manifold Delaunay filtration ($Del_{Y_c}$) and (2) the class-manifold Kernel Density Estimator ($\hat{f}= KDE_{Y_c}$).
+The persistence of this two-parameter filtration is summarized using the Hilbert decomposition signed measure, of homology degree 1 ($H_1$), denoted $ \scriptstyle \mu_{H_1(Del_{Y_c}, \hat{f})}^{Hil}$ \citep{ph14}.
 This descriptor represents the persistence diagram as a finite collection of positive point masses (representing feature births) and negative point masses (representing feature deaths) in the parameter space of (distance, density).
-Our objective is to maximize persistence life-cycles, which is accomplished by maximizing the Optimal Transport (OT) distance between this signed measure and the zero measure, $\mathbf{0}$ \citep{ph11}.
-The differentiable loss function for a given class $c$ is therefore defined as:
+Our objective is to maximize persistence life-cycles by maximizing the Optimal Transport (OT) distance between this signed measure and the zero measure, $\mathbf{0}$ \citep{ph11}.
+The zero measure acts as a trivial baseline with no mass.
+OT distances reduce to the internal matching cost between positive (birth) and negative (death) point masses, capturing the total topological persistence.
+The differentiable objective for a given class $c$ is therefore defined as:

-The optimization seeks a new point configuration $Y'_c$ that minimizes this loss, solved iteratively via gradient descent (see \cref{Sec:appendix_tda_steps_ablation} exploring the number of optimization steps).
-This specific formulation ensures that the optimization \textit{enhances topological stability while preserving the original density of the class manifold}, as the density is recomputed at each epoch and is an integral part of the loss calculation.
+The optimization seeks a new point configuration $Y'_c$ that maximizes this objective, solved iteratively via gradient ascent (see \cref{Sec:appendix_tda_steps_ablation} exploring optimization steps).
+This formulation ensures that the optimization \textit{enhances topological stability while preserving the original density of the class manifold}, as the density is recomputed at each epoch and is an integral part of the objective.
 We then define the \textbf{Persistence Score} for each sample $\mathbf{y}_i$ belonging to class $c$ as the magnitude of its total displacement during its class-specific optimization, where $\mathbf{y}_i$ is the initial position and $\mathbf{y'}_i$ is the final, optimized position.: